Ukrainian Amateur Football Championship: Competitions in Soviet Ukraine (competitions among KFK teams)

-Since 1973 the winner of that final tournament was granted an opportunity to advance to the Soviet Second League.
+Since 1970 the number of participants in each group was about 4–5 teams.
+Since then it grew to a full-pledged league-like pool of participants.

 Competitions in independent Ukraine

 The Soviet format stayed until 1997, when there was created the Association of Amateur Football of Ukraine (AAFU).

 Following the dissolution of the Soviet Union, amateur competitions were shifted to the fall/spring calendar.
 The group winners, however instead of continuing to the final pool as before, were actually promoted to intermediate level, so called "Transitional League" which existed for just several years as a semi-professional tournament.

 In 1996 and 1997 there took place a reorganization of all competitions under auspices of the Football Federation of Ukraine.
 Clubs that were competing at professional level, in 1996 organized the Professional Football League of Ukraine.
 The national amateur competitions were reorganized as AAFU.
 In 1997 the competition format also changed and there was reintroduced the final pool to identified the national winner of the amateur competition.
 The new format basically consisted of two stages with a final tournament chosen in the preselected city as previously in the Soviet competition.
 The size of groups was reduced as the number of teams decreased.
 In 1999, the competition calendar changed back to spring-fall competition so called all-summer event from the "european" fall/spring calendar.

 In 2000 the league competitions changed again introducing extra stage (third) to avoid sudden withdrawals and eliminate financially suffering teams.
 In 2005 it was decided to eliminate the final game while still continue with the final tournament.
 In 2008 another change followed, which reduced the format back to two stages, however that did not solve the problem to increase the number of teams in the competition.

 In 2010 there was an idea to incorporate the Amateur Association into the PFL as the Third League, eliminating the national amateur competition.
 The 2010 season also saw a record low number of participants in the competition, a pattern that might eliminate the association naturally in any case, due to poor management.

 In 2016 it was decided to change back to fall-spring calendar with intention to reincorporate the amateur tier back to the Ukrainian football league structure.
-The competition in 2016 was shortened and later that year there started new season 2016-17.
+The competition in 2016 was shortened and later that year there started new season 2016–17.
 Number of groups has been reduced and number of teams in each group was increased, thus turning competitions into a true league competitions.
 Also the PFL announced that all clubs will be required to participate in the amateur tier before being admitted to professional level.
 Yet the declaration was left to be as empty and some teams were allowed to skip the amateur tier on various dubious excuses.
 Another declaration of the PFL stating that the league will expunge the last placed teams has been consistent, yet more than often teams relegated from professional level were simply liquidated by owners.